CorentinLouis/SPACE_labelling_tool/README.md

 For more info on how to create a new one, see [spacecraft configurations](docs/spacecraft_configurations.md).

 Information on the file formats this program inputs and outputs can be found in the [data dictionary](docs/data_dictionary.md).

+## Limitations & Future Work

+* The performance of the MatPlotLib-based front-end is poor for high-resolution plots.
+  Future work would involve re-implementing the front-end in a more modern library like Plotly.
+* The code loads all the data provided into memory at launch.
+This limits its scalability.
+  Future work would involve re-saving provided data as `parquet` or other time-indexable files for partial loads using the Dask and XArray libraries.
+* Add configurations that load data directly from catalogues.

 ## Terminology